ISI-apex/casper-utils/README.md

   CPU family for the build host (`sandybridge` is a reasonable choice for building a generic prefix, see notes below).

+The logs are in `PREFIX_PATH/stage{1,2,3}.log` for the first part of the job and in `PREFIX_PATH/var/log/prefix/` for the second part.

 Some notes:

 * Prefix with all CASPER dependencies takes about 6 hours to build